 Burgos, a city of about 200.000 inhabitants and capital of the province of Burgos, is located on the banks of the River Arlanzón high on the north eastern edge of the Meseta, Spain’s large central plateau.

 Although little known nowadays outside Spain, in the Middle Ages Burgos had an illustrious history and was a busy and wealthy commercial hub.
-From its modest beginnings in the late 9th century, it quickly the most important city of the semi autonomous County of Castile and in 1029 capital of the fledgling Kingdom of Castile.
+From its modest beginnings in the late 9th century, it quickly became the most important city of the semi autonomous County of Castile and in 1029 capital of the fledgling Kingdom of Castile.
 It was favoured by royalty and the church, and in 1075 was granted a bishopric.
 Castile’s most famous hero, Rodrigo Díaz (c.
 1043-1099, better known as El Cid), was born only 10 kilometres north of the city.
 According to Castile’s greatest epic poem, the Song of the Cid, El Cid prayed at the steps of Burgos’s first cathedral before departing on his forced exile following his banishment by King Alfonso VI of Castile-León.
 He is now buried with his wife, Jimena, under the transept crossing of the present cathedral.

 Burgos’s wealth was based primarily on its near monopoly as exporter of wool to the textile centres of London and Flanders.
 Sheep grazing was widely carried out on the largely treeless and windblown Meseta.
 It was both economical (requiring little manpower) and practical (on an unstable frontier, sheep could be quickly moved to safety in time of war).
 Regular visits by merchants from Burgos to England and Flanders by the early 14th century oiled the wheels of trade and royal privileges (e. g. abolition of duties on imported goods) ensured healthy commercial activity.
 Commerce and trade required business and social infrastructures: lawyers, tax collectors, doctors, merchants etc., and a growing city needed artisans: builders, masons, carpenters, textile workers, potters, market gardeners, muleteers etc. Many of these occupations were carried out by Jews (who made up the largest Jewish community in Castile by the 13th century) and Mudejars, i. e.
 Moors/Muslims who retained their religion while living under Christian jurisdiction.
 Both communities lived in their respective quarters, the Jewish aljama and the Moorish morería.